 Is acrylic paint permanent on clothes?

-How Long Does Acrylic Paint Take to Dry
+How Long Does Acrylic Paint Take to Dry?

 Acrylic paint can dry within minutes or hours, depending on how porous the surface is.

-Acrylic paint will take about 12 hours to dry completely if it’s applied thin.
+Acrylic paint will take about 12 hours to dry completely if applied thinly.
 However, if you’re using a lot of mediums in your work, the drying process may be delayed up to 24 hours.
 A liquid retarder will change the drying time considerably because this product creates an additional layer that has to dry before any other layer, so read the instructions before applying a liquid retarder.

 How to Seal Acrylic Paint?